 Highway Construction and Maritime Trades Scholarships

-WSDOT's On-the-Job Training Support Services Program (OJT/SS) and Pre-Apprenticeship Support Services Program (PASS) provides pre-apprenticeship, training, and apprenticeship scholarship opportunities to support the participation of women, minorities, and other disadvantaged individuals in the highway construction and maritime workforce.
+WSDOT's On-the-Job Training Support Services Program (OJT/SS) and Pre-Apprenticeship Support Services Program (PASS) provides pre-apprenticeship, training and apprenticeship scholarship opportunities to support the participation of socially disadvantaged individuals in the highway construction and maritime workforce.

 • Laborers